 Stainless steel is a favorite for professional chefs and keen home cooks.
 It is safe, lightweight, practical, oven-compatible, and tough enough to handle metal utensils.
 It excels at browning and building flavor for pan sauces.
 The material is also non-reactive, meaning it doesn't alter the flavor of acidic foods, like tomato pasta sauces or wine-infused dishes (which can sometimes be a problem with cast iron).

 It is almost perfect, but stainless steel cookware does require a little technique, which might be an adjustment for beginners.
-It needs proper preheating and oiling to prevent food from sticking (I've written a simple guide on how to any any pan non-stick).
+It needs proper preheating and oiling to prevent food from sticking (I've written a simple guide on how to make any any pan non-stick).
 If you're wondering how to clean stainless steel, hand-washing is best if you want it to stay at peak performance.
 I can promise you, once you get the hang of it, stainless steel is incredibly versatile, reliable, and above all, safe.
 It suits most people.

 Ceramic non-stick is your match if you’re accustomed to Teflon pans and you're not quite ready to give up that slippery, non-stick performance.
 It doesn't require any technique at all to get good results.
 Even though I'm a trained chef (and I love my stainless steel and cast iron pans), I tend to use a small ceramic non-stick pan for delicate fried eggs and skin-on fish.
 Ceramic non-stick also requires less oil, so it can be a good option for health-conscious cooks.
 However, they aren't generally thought of as 'lifetime' pans and can be quite expensive purchases for a mere few years of good use.
 Swings and roundabouts.

 Cast iron is a classic culinary icon that people have used for centuries.
-Your grandma probably has one that she could hand down to you; it's pretty traditional!
+Your grandma probably has one that she could hand down to you; it's pretty traditional.
 Cast iron becomes naturally nonstick when seasoned properly, which is perfect for sautéeing and searing.
 It excels at baking, roasting, and open-flame cooking, so I recommend it to keen campers or anyone with an outdoor kitchen.
 However, it is hefty and requires seasoning with oil after every use to keep it working.
 That's easy, but it might not suit more casual cooks.
 If it's poorly seasoned and not used often, you risk a metallic taste when you cook acidic ingredients or stuck-on food.

 Enamelled cast iron is made for fuss-free cooks.
 It offers the same impressive heat retention as raw cast iron, but with a glossy, easier-to-clean surface that doesn’t require seasoning or regular upkeep.
 Le Creuset is the most well-known brand for enamel cast iron, famed for its colorful options and excellent results on braised meats.
 I highly recommend this option to families who love one-pan meals and oven-to-table serving.